aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/custom-configuration/AwsCredentialsConfiguration.md

 If you would like to use a different `AwsCredentialsProvider` or would like to define your own mechanism for providing AWS credentials, you can do so using the methods defined in the `AwsCredentialsManager` class.
 To configure the plugins to use your own logic, you can call the `AwsCredentialsManager.setCustomHandler` method, passing in a lambda or `AwsCredentialsProviderHandler` that returns an `AwsCredentialsProvider`.

+## Availability
+The feature is available since version 1.0.1.

 ## Sample code
 [AwsCredentialsManagerExample.java](../../../examples/AWSDriverExample/src/main/java/software/amazon/AwsCredentialsManagerExample.java)